RastoH/eXtended-Coop-Controller/README.md

 All of the communication with the user is done through a website run on the ESP8266.

-The user can open and close the door, turn a light on or off, /*watch the stream from a camera in the coop, and feed the chickens */from here.
+The user can open and close the door, turn a light on or off, , and feed the chickens from here.

-Finally, there is a separate web app run using nodeJS where the user can graph a specific range of environment measurements.
-This is achieved using ThingSpeak setver.
+Environment measurements is achieved using ThingSpeak setver.

-If you open the door manually with the pushbutton in the evening when the system thinks it should be closed, the door will remain open for 2 minutes before it will automatically close
+If you open the door manually with the pushbutton in the evening when the system thinks it should be closed, the door will remain open for max 1 minuts before it will automatically close

 ## Components